anthonypdawson/divine-devops/_posts/2025/08/2025-08-31-welcome-to-the-office-of-judgment.md

 title: "📎 Welcome to the Office of Judgment"
 date: 2025-08-31 08:00:00
 category: office-of-judgment
-tags: [office-of-judgment, bureaucracy, heavenops, hr, judgment, afterlife]
+tags: [office-of-judgment, bureaucracy, heavenops, hr, judgment, afterlife, barb, kyle, gregg]
 summary: "An introduction to the Office of Judgment, the afterlife's least glamorous celestial agency, where souls are audited with spreadsheets and sticky notes."
 image: "/assets/images/posts/office-of-judgment.webp"
 image_alt: "A seal for the Office of Judgment, depicting a scale weighing a soul against a clipboard."